vibraniumdroid/goperfwatch/README.md

 * Allow for arguments when executing to enable different display modes
 * Quit program only upon receiving specific input (rather than any)
 * Possibly phase out some use of lm-sensors where more universal implementations may be possible

+## License

+GoPerfWatch is licensed under the MIT License.
+Refer to the LICENSE file for additional details.